DifferentTarget/react-native-file-manager/docs/writeFile.md

 * \<Error> err
 > This is the error that will be given to the callback or in the catch of the promise

-> callback is called after the file is writen to
+> callback is called after the file is written to